catacs/ShapeKnots-GUI/README.md

 This is a tools for handling with a graphical interface the ShapeKnots command.
 The command belongs to [RNAStructure](http://rna.urmc.rochester.edu/RNAstructure.html) text-based package which is a set of commands to make RNA and DNA secondary structure prediction and analysis.

-The ShapeKnots command options can be found [here](http://rna.urmc.rochester.edu/Text/ShapeKnots.html).
+The ShapeKnots command definition can be found [here](http://rna.urmc.rochester.edu/Text/ShapeKnots.html).

+To download all RNAStructure package you can access the [download area](http://rna.urmc.rochester.edu/RNAstructureDownload.html)

 ##  License
     Copyright 2014 Catalin Stanciu